 Amazon forever changed the game when it introduced free, two-day shipping for its Prime members.
 Now, consumers expect that same ease and convenience with every online store they shop.
 Are you meeting expectations?

-Let’s take a look at how to improve your order fulfillment process, customer satisfaction and bottom line with these eight tips and answers to your biggest questions.
+Let’s take a look at how to improve your order fulfilment process, customer satisfaction and bottom line with these eight tips and answers to your biggest questions.

-Order fulfillment is the process of receiving an order and managing its delivery to the customer.
-This typically involves everything from processing the order in a multichannel commerce platform, sending it to the warehouse for fulfillment, assembling and packing it, shipping it and confirming final delivery.
+Order fulfilment is the process of receiving an order and managing its delivery to the customer.
+This typically involves everything from processing the order in a multichannel commerce platform, sending it to the warehouse for fulfilment, assembling and packing it, shipping it and confirming final delivery.
 Yet, this process requires preparation and planning long before a customer clicks “place order.”

 - Source goods.

 You may source your products from a third-party or manufacture them yourself.
 Either way, you must count and inspect all incoming inventory to ensure accurate management.

 A fulfilment centre processes products for immediate disbursement or short- or long-term storage.
 Rather than holding items for future sales, fulfilment centres typically hold goods just long enough to organize them for orderly distribution.